Xtrendence/FileDrop/README.md

 ![Banner](./src/assets/img/Banner.png)

+### Disclaimer

+This was made as the coursework for my COMP3006 university module.
+The requirements were to develop a responsive and interactive web application that uses web sockets, Node.js, and PouchDB or MongoDB as its server-side database.

 ### What is FileDrop?

 FileDrop is an application that allows for encrypted file sharing between two users through the use of web sockets.